jamesec/jamesec.github.io/o/libro_nuevo.md

 # Amo el olor a libro nuevo
 `July 12, 2025`

-Recently, I bought a paperback book from the [Busca Libre online bookstore](https://buscalibre.com/), and they sent me a bookmark too.
+Recently, I bought a paperback book from the [Busca Libre online bookstore](https://buscalibre.com/), and they also sent me a bookmark.
 It says, "Amo el olor a libro nuevo."
 I went ahead and gathered many translations of this phrase using [DeepL](https://deepl.com/en/translator/) and [Google Translate](https://translate.google.com/).

 <img src="/assets/images/libro_nuevo.jpg" alt="A bookmark that says 'Amo el olor a libro nuevo'" height="360" />